 Parents are asked to check progress reports and report cards that will be issued according to the school calendar.

 Should the need arise, parents are encouraged to have conferences with teachers.
 Parents are requested to set up a parent-teacher conference with the teacher(s) of the subjects where performance is below standard (D or below).
-Call the Guidance Office at 630-6760, ext 114 to set up conferences.
+Call the Guidance Office at 630-6760, option 5 to set up conferences.
 The Guidance Secretary will schedule conferences after school.